-- To elect the eight director nominees specified herein to serve until the next annual meeting of stockholders and until their successors are duly elected and qualified; - 2.
-To approve, on an advisory basis, the compensation of our named executive officers for the fiscal year ended June 30, 2020, as set forth in the attached proxy statement; - 3.
-To ratify the appointment of Ernst & Young LLP as our registered independent accountants for the fiscal year ending June 30, 2021; and - 4.
+- 1. To elect the eight director nominees specified herein to serve until the next annual meeting of stockholders and until their successors are duly elected and qualified; - 2.
+To approve, on an advisory basis, the compensation of our named executive officers for the fiscal year ended June 30, 2021, as set forth in the attached proxy statement; - 3.
+To ratify the appointment of Ernst & Young LLP as our registered independent accountants for the fiscal year ending June 30, 2022; - 4.
+To vote on a stockholder proposal to require an independent Board Chair, if the proposal is properly presented at the Annual Meeting; and - 5.
 To transact such other business as may properly come before the Annual Meeting (including any adjournments or postponements thereof).